VempatiSiva456/DigiPay/README.md

 **And sometimes, the link directs to this page where I ran using python3 in 2nd private instance in private subnet south-1b**

 <img src="./readme-images/instance2_server.png" alt="Page Server" width="950" height="550">

+## After building docker image and running docker container, allowing 5001 port inbound to the ec2 instance,

+- Here I can access my application: [http://13.235.71.59:5001/](http://13.235.71.59:5001/)

+- This I can access until the ip address changes for instance (that is when we stop and start the instance again);